 After receiving a detailed facilities survey, nonresidential customers are offered and paid financial incentives for installing the recommended energy efficiency measures.

 c.
 End Uses and Measures Covered:

-The sectors, end uses and measures covered were as listed in Table B-2.
+The end uses and measures covered for the commercial sector are as listed in Table B-2.